-Baking my own bread (even though it’s not Paleo and all that jazz) is something I have wanted to do for a long time.
+Baking my own bread is something I have wanted to do for a long time.
 If truth be told I was always a bit afraid of it.
 Not afraid in the sense of being attacked by a large bowl of fermenting dough, but afraid that all the effort wouldn’t pay off!

-Then, about 3 weeks ago I had the privilege of helping out some of my food heroes at the annual Castle Ward Bread Festival.
+Then, whilst working at The Castle Ward Bread Festival I had the privilege of helping out some of my food heroes.
 I met Atul Kochhar, Richard Bertinet and Angela Hartnett.
 Watching Richard’s effortless approach to making some of the most amazing bread I have ever tasted really inspired me all over again of giving it a blast.
 This time without the fear.

 Armed with my signed copy of Dough by Richard Bertinet (see below) I left the Bread Festival with my hopes held high that I too could become an ‘brilliant baguettest’ or a ‘fantastic fougasser’!
 The book comes with a DVD (see the YouTube video below) which just reinforced what I watched Richard doing on the day.